 What Should I Avoid Doing After a Motorcycle Accident?

 Knowing what not to do after a motorcycle accident is just as important as knowing what you should do.
-The following tips can protect your best interests and increase your chances of filing successful lawsuit:
+The following tips can protect your best interests and increase your chances of filing a successful lawsuit:

 - Stay where you are.
 Only leave the scene if you need to go to the emergency room.